-Although no pretest was specifically scheduled for this project, SSRS conducted five pilot interviews on January 15, 2016.
+Two nights of pretesting for the 2017 American Muslim Poll took place on December 14 and December 15, 2016.
+A total of six interviews were collected, five with Muslim respondents and one with a Jewish respondent.
 Overall, the questionnaire flowed smoothly, and respondents provided thoughtful and reasonable responses to the questions.
-As a result of the pilot test, SSRS recommended two changes to the instrument that were approved and implemented prior to launch on January 18.
-They were the following:
+As a result of the pretest, SSRS recommended a few changes to the instrument that were approved and implemented before launch on January 4, 2017.
+The changes included the following: